Innovate Auckland, an Auckland Council collective, is trialling a new tool to protect our forests and parks from kauri dieback.

 The sensor should help to create a more efficient system and could be instrumental in the prevention of the further spread of dieback.

-Data provided in the first round of testing from the Lower Loop Track at Arataki Regional Park reveals high visitor numbers.
+Data provided in the first round of testing from the Lower Loop Track at Waitakere Regional Park reveals high visitor numbers.
 As of 17 June, 1285 visitors were counted over a 31-day period.

-The project is partially funded by the ICT Research budget, and $5000 of funding from the Natural Environment Targeted Rate was provided by Auckland Council.
+The project is partially funded by the Council budget and $5000 of funding from the Natural Environment Targeted Rate was provided by Auckland Council.
 Innovate Auckland is working to secure further funding.

 Auckland Council’s Head of Innovation, Matt Montgomery says technology-based solutions are an increasingly important part of the council’s efforts to preserve Auckland’s environment.